Azure-Samples/ms-identity-android-java/README.md

 * An internet connection
 * [Azure AD Tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant)

+> [!NOTE]
-#### Note : If you have older versions of Microsoft Authenticator app or [Company portal app](https://docs.microsoft.com/en-us/intune-user-help/install-and-sign-in-to-the-intune-company-portal-app-ios) installed in your device this sample app doesn't run on your device.
+> If you have older versions of Microsoft Authenticator app or [Company portal app](https://docs.microsoft.com/en-us/intune-user-help/install-and-sign-in-to-the-intune-company-portal-app-ios) installed in your device this sample app doesn't run on your device.
 Please make sure that you are installing the latest version of Microsoft Authenticator or Company Portal on your device.

-## Steps to Run
+## Steps to Run the app

-##  Step 1: Register your App
+### Step 1: Register your App

-To begin registering your app, begin at the [Azure portal](https://aka.ms/MobileAppReg)
+To begin registering your app, start at the [Azure portal](https://aka.ms/MobileAppReg)

-To create an app,
+To create an app registration,
 1. Click `New Registration`.

-2. Name your app, select the audience you're targeting, and click `Register`.
+1. Name your app, select the audience you're targeting, and click `Register`.

-3. In the `Overview` > `Sign in users in 5 minutes` > `Android`.
+1. In the `Overview` > `Sign in users in 5 minutes` > `Android`.
     - Click on `Make this changes for me`.
     - Enter the Package Name from your Android Manifest.
     - Generate a Signature Hash.
 Follow the instructions in the portal.

-4. Hit the `Make updates` button.
+1. Hit the `Make updates` button.
 Store the ***MSAL Configuration*** as it is used later in AndoridManifest.xml and auth_config.json.

-## Step 2: Clone the code.
+### Step 2: Clone the code.

   ```
    git clone https://github.com/Azure-Samples/ms-identity-android-java.git